wbolster/plyvel/doc/tutorial.rst

 .. py:currentmodule:: plyvel

 This tutorial gives an overview of Plyvel.
+It covers opening and closing databases, storing and retrieving data, working with write batches, using snapshots, and iterating over your data.

-Basic familiarity with LevelDB is assumed; visit the `LevelDB homepage`_ for more information.
+Note: Basic familiarity with LevelDB is assumed; visit the `LevelDB homepage`_ for more information about its features and design.

 .. _`LevelDB homepage`: http://code.google.com/p/leveldb/

 Getting started
 ===============

-After :doc:`installing Plyvel <installation>`, we can start by importing the ``plyvel`` module::
+After :doc:`installing Plyvel <installation>`, we can simply import the ``plyvel`` module::

     >>> import plyvel